Pakistani Imran Khan and his wife appear in court and plead not guilty in another corruption case - ExBulletin

 Pakistani Imran Khan and his wife appear in court and plead not guilty in another corruption case

-ISLAMABAD (AP) Jailed former Pakistani Prime Minister Imran Khan and his wife appeared in a court near Islamabad on Tuesday and pleaded not guilty in a corruption case, alleging they accepted a land donation from a real estate tycoon in exchange for large sums of laundered money. , officials said.
+ISLAMABAD: Jailed former Pakistani prime minister Imran Khan and his wife appeared in a court near Islamabad on Tuesday and pleaded not guilty in a corruption case, alleging they accepted land donation from a tycoon real estate in exchange for large sums of laundered money, officials said.

-The case is the second to charge Khan and his wife Bushra Bibi with corruption allegedly committed while the former cricket star turned Islamist politician was in power.
+The case is the second to charge Khan and his wife with corruption allegedly committed while the former cricket star turned Islamist politician was in power.

 Prosecutors accuse the couple of using their family's charity to set up a university on land given to them by tycoon Malik Riaz.
 In return, the businessman allegedly received £190 million ($240 million) in laundered money which was allegedly returned to Pakistan by British authorities.